gargvishesh/druid/docs/talaria/index.md

 The Talaria engine accepts additional Druid SQL [context parameters](https://druid.apache.org/docs/latest/querying/sql.html#connection-context).

-> Note: context comments like `--:context talariaSegmentGranularity: day`
+> Context comments like `--:context talariaSegmentGranularity: day`
 > are available only in the web console.
 When using the API, context comments
 > will be ignored, and context parameters must be provided in the `context`
 > section of the JSON object.